 Oil filter element cover screw: 10 Nm (1.0 m·kgf, 7.2 ft·lbf)

 Make sure that the O-ring is properly seated.

-7. Install the engine oil drain bolt, and then tighten it to the specified torque.
+7. Install the engine oil drain bolt and its new gasket, and then tighten the bolt to the specified torque.